scott-sattler/DSA-python/README.md

 # Data Structures and Algorithms in Python

-"easy" problems are not often commented
+"easy" problems are often untested/uncommented